EU to seek 16 bcm in second joint gas buying round

 BRUSSELS, July 6 (Reuters) - Companies have registered demand for nearly 16 billion cubic metres (bcm) of gas in the European Union's second round of joint gas buying, EU Commission Vice President Maros Sefcovic said on Thursday.

-The tender, which will gather offers from global gas suppliers in the coming days, will cover gas deliveries out to March 2025, Sefcovic said at a Bloomberg event in Brussels.
+The EU's second joint gas buying tender, which will gather offers from global gas suppliers until Monday, will cover gas deliveries out to March 2025, Sefcovic said at a Bloomberg event in Brussels.

+The EU launched joint gas buying to help fill storage caverns ahead of winter and combine EU countries' market clout, rather than competing against one another in global markets to secure fuel to replace lost Russian gas supplies.

+Despite initial scepticism from some industry sources over whether companies would use the scheme, the EU looks set to exceed its goal to jointly buy around 13.5 bcm of gas.

 ((Bart.Meijer@thomsonreuters.com;))